Formation of protostars and the launching of stellar core outflows with moving-mesh radiation non-ideal magnetohydrodynamics: Implementation

 As convergence in the temperature is our main concern for the Newton iterations, we choose to iterate until the condition

 is fulfilled for every active cell, as this generally implies that the non-linearity in the coupling term is sufficiently taken into account.
 We limit the number of Newton iterations to a fiducial value of 25, but this is, in practice, rarely necessary and in that case only due to a small number of cells failing to converge, without significantly affecting our results.
 Note that one can improve the accuracy further with a stricter stopping criterion (cf. Subsection~\ref{subsec:test_coupling}) and that our criterion only checks for a stall of the Newton iteration, rather than actual per-cell convergence to the solution.
 The current number of 25 iterations is likely higher than it needs to be; the number was determined as the number needed to achieve the accuracy in equation~\eqref{eq:stopping_criterion} in the aforementioned coupling test.
-In applications, convergence in the temperature typically does not improve any further after the first 5-10 iterations.
-This is purely an issue of performance, which we aim to address in the future.
+In practical applications, the hydrodynamical timestep is much closer to the cooling time in the region of interest than in that particular test.
+If the iteration fails to converge after the first 5-10 iterations, this is in applications always due to individual cells in the background region (see Figure \ref{fig:scatterphases_nonideal} which demonstrates that there are no visible artifacts in any cells of interest in our application).
+For performance reasons, it is useful to identify if such a stall is happening and exit the iteration as the accuracy of the solution will not improve with further iterations.
+While all simulations presented in this work stop only after 25 iterations, we have found good results from also allowing an early exit from the Newton iterations after a minimum of 5 iterations have been completed and the maximum of the left-hand side of equation \eqref{eq:stopping_criterion} over all active cells does not decrease anymore as compared to the previous iteration.
+We will likely utilize this updated stopping criterion in future work.